Thai style pumpkin laksa- the most wonderful bowl of soup to warm up with on a cold day! Perfect for weekend lunch or mid-week dinner!

 - 1 small pumpkin or butternutsquash cut into cubes (about 1kg)

-- 2 tbsp tamari sauce or soy sauce
+- 2 tablespoon tamari sauce or soy sauce

 - 1 can coconut milk 400 ml